rlauer6/perl-Amazon-SQS-Client/README.md

 allows you to send and receive messages that your programs might use for interprocess communications.

-See `INSTALL` for information on how to build and instal this project.
+See `INSTALL` for information on how to build and install this project.

 See `BUGS` for information on how to report problems with this project.